rfeinman/hw-mathtools/README.md

 # Overview

-These are the completed & graded homeworks, written in Python using Jupyter Notebooks, for the Fall 2017 version of Eero Simoncelli's course [Mathematical Tools for Cognitive and Neural Science](http://www.cns.nyu.edu/~eero/math-tools/).
+These are my completed & graded homeworks, written in Python using Jupyter Notebooks, for the Fall 2017 version of Eero Simoncelli's course [Mathematical Tools for Cognitive and Neural Science](http://www.cns.nyu.edu/~eero/math-tools/).